-After a disappointing offseason spiraled into a disastrous start to the regular season, the New York Knicks fired head coach David Fizdale on Friday, according to ESPN’s Adrian Wojnarowski.
+After a disappointing offseason spiraled into a disastrous start to the regular season, the New York Knicks fired head coach David Fizdale on Friday, the team announced.

 Knicks assistant Keith Smart was also fired.
-According to Wojnarowski, assistants Mike Miller and Pat Sullivan are both candidates to become the team’s interim head coach.
+Assistant coach Mike Miller was named the interim head coach.

-Fizdale was in the midst of his second year on the job after a 17-65 finish to the 2018-19 season.
-The Knicks hired the former Memphis Grizzlies head coach during the 2018 offseason when the team had its sights set on rebuilding around the free agent class of 2019.
+Fizdale was in his second year on the job after a 17-65 finish to the 2018-19 season.
+The Knicks hired the former Memphis Grizzlies head coach during the 2018 offseason when the team had its sights set on rebuilding around the free-agent class of 2019.

 Personnel blunders in New York